astropy/astropy-APEs/APE_Bayesian_modeling.rst

 of posterior weights.
 The chain for each parameter will be stored in `Parameter.sampled_posterior` as an ``astropy.uncertainty`` distribution.

-At least two samplers will be implemented.
+Interfaces to at least two samplers will be implemented.
 The specific samplers planned are `emcee` and `dynasty`.

 The current ``Optimization`` class should be abstracted to a generic class (``Solver``?) that provides the common portions of generic ``Optimization`` and ``Sampler`` classes.
 The ``Optimization`` and ``Sampler`` will provide a specific functionality needed for fitting or sampling methods.
-All implementations of optimizers and samplers will be subclassed from these two generic classes that are both subclassed from the generic ``Solver`` class.
+All implementations of interfaces to optimizers and samplers will be subclassed from these two generic classes that are both subclassed from the generic ``Solver`` class.

-Note that, implementing the ``dynasty`` sampler will require a weighted distribution to be implemented in ``astropy.uncertainty``.
+Note that, implementing the interface to the ``dynasty`` sampler will require a weighted distribution to be implemented in ``astropy.uncertainty``.

 Evidence